 This Mail Services Guide has been prepared as a source for you to obtain the best available mail services.
-It covers topics such as addressing, enclosures, envelopes, inter-office mail; US mail classifications, specialized delivery services and other information basic to your everyday needs.
+It covers topics such as addressing, enclosures, envelopes, inter-office mail, US mail classifications, specialized delivery services and other basic information for your everyday needs.
 Make this guide your desk companion.

 The more we know about your needs and concerns, the better we can fulfill them.
 Whether it is a special service you need, a large mailing coming up or you are sending or receiving something out of the ordinary please let us know your needs in advance.